 U.N. nuclear watchdog admonishes Iran for denying access to two sites

-The U.N. watchdog policing Iran's nuclear deal with major powers admonished Tehran on Tuesday for failing to provide access to two undeclared locations or fully answer its questions about past activities there.
+The U.N. watchdog policing Iran's nuclear deal with major powers admonished Tehran on Tuesday for failing to provide access to two undeclared locations or fully answer its questions about past activities there and at a previously known site.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)